How to Plan a Road Trip – The Definitive Guide 2023

 3. Geocaching

-Never heard of it?
-In short, Geocaching is a global treasure hunt.
-A person seeks a hidden object, known as a geocache, using a mobile phone’s GPS position to locate a cache’s position.
-These caches can vary in size from the length of your fingernail up to the size of a lunch box.
+A person seeks a hidden object, a geocache, using a mobile phone’s GPS position to locate a cache’s position.
+These caches can vary in size from the length of your fingernail to the size of a lunch box.

-Caches contain a paper log in which to write your name and the app allows you to register the find.
-The great part of all this is that often the cache is placed in a location that has some significance.
-It might be a fantastic view, a structure of historical importance or something interesting and worth a look.
+Caches contain a paper log in which to write your name, and the app allows you to register the find.
+The great part of all this is that the cache is often placed in a location with some significance.

 geocaching in the scrub with lighthouse in a foggy background